Barclay Viewforth Church

-Barclay Viewforth Church is a parish church of the Church of Scotland in the Presbytery of Edinburgh.
+Barclay Viewforth Church is a parish church of the Church of Scotland in the Presbytery of Edinburgh and West Lothian.

 History

 Located at the border between the Bruntsfield and Tollcross areas of the city at the junction of Barclay Place and Wright's Houses, it was designed by Frederick Thomas Pilkington (1832–98) - starting in 1862 and completed in 1864 - mainly from a bequest of £10,000 left by Miss Mary Barclay of Carlton Terrace for the building of a church for the Free Church of Scotland.
 The first minister of the congregation was Rev Dr James Hood Wilson, DD, the first service of public worship being held on 23 December 1864.
 He served as Moderator of the General Assembly of the Free Church of Scotland in 1895.
 Wilson was replaced by Rev Dr William Macallum Clow in 1897.

 The church remained part of the Free Church of Scotland until 1900 when the majority of the Free Church and the United Presbyterian Church of Scotland united to form the United Free Church of Scotland, and subsequently joined the Church of Scotland in 1929 when the majority of the United Free Church joined the Church of Scotland.

 Barclay Church united with Bruntsfield Church (Leamington Terrace) in 1965.
 The Bruntsfield Church building is now used by an independent church and is known as Bruntsfield Evangelical Church.
 The church was renamed as "Barclay-Bruntsfield Church" until 1980 when it reverted to its original name after united with Chalmers-Lauriston Church (59-61 Lauriston Place).
 Chalmers-Lauriston Church was purchased by the City of Edinburgh Council and sold to the Arab Social League for use as a cultural centre, but has remained derelict until the late 2010s when it was converted to a Mosque.
 Barclay united with Viewforth Church in 2009.
 Other churches which have been subsumed into the parish of Barclay Viewforth through earlier unions include West Port Church.
 It is currently in a Parish Grouping with St Catherine's-Argyle Parish Church in Marchmont.

 The Barclay Viewforth Church also hosts the Edinburgh Chinese Christian Church, a Chinese church consisting of a Cantonese-speaking congregation.